Protoqol/Quark/.github/README.md

 This will create a file called `quark` in your root directory, with this you no longer have to reference the entire path to use Quark.
 You can just use `./quark`.

+> Note: using `./` simply indicates that this script needs to be executed according to its contents, meaning, you can also use `php quark` to execute it as a php script.

 Besides creating an easy access point to Quark, this command will also generate a config file called `.quark-env-example` in your root directory.
 Here you can tweak your Quark configuration.